(Disclosure: Some of the links below may be affiliate links)

 This one is highly related to the other points.
 I like so much to be able to live in a place very quiet.
-A lot of the time, the only thing I can hear is the birds and the cow bells.
+A lot of the time, the only thing I can hear is the birds and the cowbells.
 This is awesome.
-I wish it would be even quieter since I live relatively close to a main road.
+I wish it would be even quieter since I live relatively close to the main road.
 But quiet and calm is awesome.
 It is probably only achieved in small villages.
-But I feel that Switzerland in general is quiet and calm.
+But I feel that Switzerland, in general, is quiet and calm.
 You can find many places where you can really rest.
 It is really peaceful and more healthy to live in a calm place.
 It will also ease your stress.
 And I sleep much better in a calm of Switzerland than in most places.

 9. The safety

 I really feel safe in Switzerland.
 There was never a time when I did not feel safe in Switzerland.
 I am not going to say that Switzerland does not have any crime.
 There is crime of course.
 Especially in some big cities and even more especially in some places in these cities.
 There are some parts of some cities where I do not like to go.